 Marinate the goat meat pieces with prepared marinade paste.
 Keep aside for a minimum of 1 hour or overnight in the fridge.

-Heat mustard oil in a thick-bottomed kadai or pressure cooker on low to medium flame.
+Heat mustard oil in a heavy-bottomed kadai or a pressure cooker on low to medium flame.
 Add all the tempering ingredients - dried red chillies, bay leaves, black and green cardamoms, cinnamon and cloves.
 Saute until fragrant.

 Add the thinly sliced red onions and fry on medium flame until browned.
 It can take about 7 to 10 minutes.